getyoti/yoti-java-sdk/README.md

 * Your endpoint is listening under **http://localhost:8080/login**.

 In order to receive calls on your /login endpoint, you need to expose your server-app to the outside world.
 We require that you use the domain from the Callback URL and **HTTPS**.
-In order to add HTTPS to your plain HTTP server-app, we suggest to use HTTPS termination with Nginx.
-You can follow the guide under http://xxx.
+In order to add HTTPS to your plain HTTP server-app, we suggest to use HTTPS termination with Nginx (see http://yoti.com/developers for more details).

 Alternatively you can use HTTPS directly in the server-app by using ``` application.yml.ssl ``` configuration.

 # Requirements for running the application
-* Java6 and newer
+* Minimum Java 6
 * If you're using oracle JDK/JRE (optional for OpenJDK) please install JCE extension in your server's Java to allow strong encryption (http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)
 * In case of using JRE/JDK older than Java 8_101, please import the LetsEncrypt certificate in your Java keystore by using Java key-tool
 ```